 Chinese Barbecue Pork, also known as Char Siu, is this gorgeously fire-roasted slab of pork with a sweet, salty, sticky glaze of goodness.
-It is an authentic southern Chinese dish that is widely consumed all over the world today.
 Its flavors are distinctive, yet very friendly to a wide range of tastebuds.
-Today we are taking a traditional Chinese meat dish, adding some veggies, and making a delicious rice bowl out of it.
-Yum.
+Today we are taking a traditional Chinese meat dish, adding some veggies, and making Chinese Barbecue Pokiest (Char Siu) and Bok Choy Rice Bowl.

-Let’s start by talking about each component of the dish – Chinese Barbecue Pork, sauce, Bok Choy (or vegetable of your choice), and steamed rice.
-Then we combine them all together, eat (!!), put away leftovers for “meal prep”, and then, the fun part…improvise.
+Let’s start by talking about each component of the dish – Chinese Barbecue Pork, the sauce, Bok Choy (or vegetable of your choice), and steamed rice.
+Then we combine them, eat (!!), put away leftovers for “meal prep”, and then, the fun part…improvise.
 The foodie in me just did a happy dance.
 But first…

 The marinate for the Chinese Barbecue Pork is a beautiful concoction of a handful of ingredients – my suggestion is to not skip any of them if you can.
-Ingredients are *drumroll please* hoisin sauce, soy sauce, sweet soy sauce (kicap manis), oyster sauce (or oyster flavored sauce), brown sugar, honey, five spice powder, sesame oil, and vegetable oil.
+Ingredients are *drumroll please* –hoisin sauce, soy sauce, sweet soy sauce (kicap manis), oyster sauce (or oyster flavored sauce), brown sugar, honey, five spice powder, sesame oil, and vegetable oil.
 (I attached affiliate links so you can see/buy the ingredients)

 Pork shoulder is the more traditional piece of meat used for Char Siu.
 You can also use pork tenderloin.
 Pictured here is pork tenderloin, and we use that a lot because it is a more tender piece of meat.
-Marinate pork in these ingredients for at least 24 hours in the refrigerator.
+Marinate pork in these ingredients for overnight in the refrigerator.
 Then throw the meaty beauty onto a charcoal grill.

 Because rice bowls are much less lovely without sauce.

 Friends, the sauce is a MUST.
 It is divine beyond words.